youkai-pl/lanchat/README.md

 like `/connect pc.lan`.
 Lanchat also can be used outside LAN network but host you are connecting to must have public IP and forwarded server port.

-Lanchat exchange lists of connected nodes address during connecting with new user.
-If new connected users have not disabled `ConnectToReceivedList` they automatically connect with other nodes.
+Lanchat uses UDP broadcast to detect and connect with other nodes.
+If for some reason this doesn't work, there's a second way.
+After establishing connection, nodes exchange the list of nodes addresses with which they connected earlier.

 #### Commands